Kia e-Niro electric motor, drive & performance

 Kia e-Niro electric motor, 0-62mph and acceleration

-The e-Niro makes 201bhp and 395Nm of torque (the latter of which arrives the moment you hit the accelerator), which to most of us means that it feels fast – surprisingly fast.
+The most powerful e-Niro makes 201bhp and 395Nm of torque (the latter of which arrives the moment you hit the accelerator), which to most of us means that it feels fast – surprisingly fast.
 There are three driving modes to choose from: Eco, Comfort and Sport.
+0-60mph takes 7.5 seconds and top speed is 104mph.

 Choose red-backlit Sport mode and the throttle sharpens up, the steering weights up and you can actually fling the e-Niro around with unexpected gusto for an eco-minded family car.
 Even in the more ordinary modes, it’ll startle hot hatches up to 40mph, and you’ll have no qualms about merging with faster traffic or tackling a motorway journey.